-They both let you set up an automatic payment from your bank account to another account.
-The payment goes out regularly, usually once a month.
+They both let you set up an automatic payment from your bank account to another account, and the amount goes out regularly, such as once a month or quarterly.

-Direct debits are used to pay companies, usually for bills.
-They give the company permission to set up the direct debit to take whatever amount they need each time.
+Direct debits are used to pay companies, typically for bills.
+You give the company permission to set up the direct debit to take whatever amount they need each time.

 Standing orders are used to send money to any UK bank account.
-They are for the same amount each time, and you control them yourself through your bank and can amend the amount or cancel the order at any time.
+You set them up to pay the same amount each time, and you control them through your bank and can amend the amount or cancel the order at any time.

-Both help you to avoid missing payments you need or want to pay because they automatically come out of your account automatically.
-You just need to make sure there is enough money in your account to cover the amount each time.
+Both help you avoid missing payments you need or want to pay because they automatically come out of your account.
+You just need to make sure there is enough money in your account to cover the required sum each time.

 You usually have to be older than 16 or 18 to use them.
 You can send both types of payment from: